clementgallet/libTAS/docs/guides/options.md

 ### Executable Options

 When the game is required to be ran from a specific working directory, the `Run path` field must be set to that directory.
 Also, if the game is bundled with its own shared libraries, you probably want to add that library directory path to `Library path` field.
 Both fields can be guessed if the game is intended to be launched with a script file.
-You can look at the content of the script.
+You can look at the contents of the script.

 ## Movie